From Oh and Five to OMG! « Arthur Morris/BIRDS AS ART

 Pat, I learned how to be a sports fan from my dad.
 I clearly recall one Sunday when I was in 2nd grade, my father was yelling at the tv.
 And I wondered what it was about.
 He explained that in football you get four tries to go ten yards.
 He grabbed paper and pen and started drawing plays for me to explain more about the game.

 Like dad, if I have the tv on to keep me company, it’s pretty likely to be a sport of some kind .
 My husband has been known to say, do we have to watch another football game?
-I’m so excited for hockey season to start next week.
+I’m excited for hockey season to start next week.

 Leave a Reply